 ON EMPLOYEES.EMP_ID=EMPLOYEE_CREDENTIALS.EMP_ID;

-With the help of the YEAR function in the INNER JOIN, we extracted year portion value of the employee’s DOB and retrieved employee’s first name and login ID from both tables i.e.; EMPLOYEES and EMPLOYEE_CREDENTIALS.
+Using the YEAR function in the INNER JOIN, we extracted the year portion of the employee’s DOB and retrieved their first name and login ID from both the EMPLOYEES and EMPLOYEE_CREDENTIALS tables.

 Also, take a look at some more SQL Server tutorials.